beeva-franciscoescribano/spring-amqp-rabbit/README.md

-# RabbitMq Producer and Consumer Example using Spring Amqp Framework
+# RabbitMq Producer and Consumer using Spring Amqp Framework

 Producer to a RabbitMq Broker (Federated) SSL External configurated, 3 messages and wait for a minute.